torvalds/linux/Documentation/locking/locktypes.rst

   The context (task) that acquired the lock must release it.

-rw_semaphores have a special interface which allows non-owner release for readers.
+rw_semaphores have a special interface which allows analn-owner release for readers.